uchicago-cs/cmsc22000/website/content/syllabus.md

 A large part of the class will revolve around the development of a software project where students will be able to apply many of the concepts covered in the lectures (this project is described in more detail in the "Course Project" section below).
 In this project, the entire class will work on the same code (through public GitHub repositories visible to the entire class).
 Students will be divided into teams of 4-5 students, and each team will work on a specific aspect of the project.
 In each team, a TA will act as the senior developer in the team.
 Students will be assessed both on their performance as a team, as well as on their performance on individual tasks assigned to them in their teams.

-Labs will supplement the material covered in lectures, and will allow students to learn and practice skills that will be necessary in the course project.
+Lab assignments will supplement the material covered in lectures, and will allow students to learn and practice skills that will be necessary in the course project.
 Please note that there is no actual lab session; instead, these are self-guided labs to do in your own time, and with a number of exercises that have to be done individually before a given deadline.

 During the first two weeks of the quarter, the class will focus on covering core concepts regarding the software development process.
 Starting in week 3, the focus of the class will shift towards the development of the course project, with Mondays used for a project all-hands meeting, and each team having a 30-minute meeting with the team's senior developer during lab hours.